Synaptic724/ThreadFactory/README.md

 ---

-## ⏱️ Timing Utilities – `thread_factory.utils.timing`
+## ⏱️ Utilities – `thread_factory.utils`

-ThreadFactory includes precise **Timing Utilities** for orchestration, diagnostics, and monitoring your concurrent applications.
+ThreadFactory includes precise **utility tools** for orchestration, diagnostics, and thread-safe execution in concurrent applications.

-* ⏲️ `AutoResetTimer`: A **self-resetting timer** that automatically expires and restarts, ideal for retry loops, cooldown mechanisms, debounce filters, and heartbeat monitoring.
+* ⏲️ `AutoResetTimer`: A **self-resetting timer** that automatically expires and restarts — perfect for retry loops, cooldowns, debounce filters, and heartbeat monitoring.
-* 🕰️ `Stopwatch`: A **high-resolution, nanosecond-accurate profiler** built with `time.perf_counter_ns()` for ultra-low overhead.
-Use it to precisely measure critical path latency, thread execution time, and pinpoint performance bottlenecks.
+* 🕰️ `Stopwatch`: A **high-resolution, nanosecond-accurate profiler** built on `time.perf_counter_ns()` — ideal for measuring critical path latency, thread timing, and pinpointing performance bottlenecks.
+* 📦 `Package`: A **thread-safe, delegate-style callable wrapper** that stores arguments, supports currying and composition, and enables introspectable call chaining.
+Perfect for orchestration tools like `Conductor`, `Fork`, and `SyncFork`.

 ---

 ## 📖 Documentation